Hamblen County is named for Hezekiah Hamblen, who was an early settler in the area.

 Built: 1871 – 1874

 Contractor: George W Folsom and John Lyle

 Description: The building faces southeast and is a three story buff colored brick structure.
-The building is located on spacious landscaped grounds in the center of the city.
-The southeast front has a two story wood porch with balcony on the second and third stories.
+The building is located on spacious landscaped grounds in the center of Morristown.
+The building sits on a slope with the north side entrance being on the second story.
+The south front has a two story wood porch with balcony on the second and third stories.
 The center section projects from the main building and rises to a pediment at the roof line.
 Behind is a tiered section with high arched windows on the third story.
 On the center of the roof is a square cupola with clock at the top.
+In the interior is the Main Courtroom.
+The building houses the County Chancery Court, County General Sessions Court – Division 2 and County Juvenile Court of the 3rd Judicial District.
 The building was remodeled in 1950 and the interior renovated in 1968 to 1969.
 The architect was Price-Debton Associates and the contractor was Catron Construction Company.
-The 2000, an addition was built on the southwest side.
+The 2000, an addition was built on the south west side.
 The architect was Joseph A Previtera and Hutchins Associates and the contractor was Wild Building Contractors Inc.

 Note: The architect Alexander.C Bruce submitted three plans (option 1: $10,000; option 2: $15,000; and option 3: $18,000).
 The third option was chosen.
 The builders, George Folsom and John Lyle, ended up building the courthouse for $21,750.